Things to Do in Milan: From the Last Supper to the Design District

 Book an experience

-Milan rewards visitors who engage with what it does well rather than expecting Venice’s picturesque canals or Rome’s ancient ruins.
+Milan rewards visitors who engage with what it does well rather than expecting Venice’s canals or Rome’s ancient ruins.
 It is Italy’s wealthiest, most internationally-oriented city, and its attractions reflect that: world-class design culture, the finest opera house in Italy, Leonardo da Vinci’s most important painting, and an aperitivo culture that turns early evenings into a social institution.

-The Last Supper
+The Last Supper (Cenacolo Vinciano)

 Leonardo da Vinci’s Cenacolo Vinciano (1495–1498) is in the refectory of Santa Maria delle Grazie.
 It is the most important painting in Milan and one of the most important in the world.
-Visits are strictly controlled: 30 people maximum, 15 minutes per slot.
-Book as far in advance as possible at cenacolovinciano.vivaticket.it — slots sell out months ahead in peak season.
-There is essentially no same-day availability.
+Visits are strictly controlled: 30 people maximum per slot, 15 minutes per visit.
+Entry approximately €15 as of 2026, plus approximately €2 booking fee.
+Guided tours of Milan that include Last Supper tickets with skip-the-queue access are available and handle the booking complexity for you.
+Otherwise book directly as far in advance as possible at cenacolovinciano.vivaticket.it — slots sell out 2–3 months ahead in peak season.
+There is essentially no same-day availability from April through October.
+The painting measures approximately 4.6 x 8.8 metres and depicts the moment Christ announces that one of the apostles will betray him.
+The restoration (completed 1999) removed centuries of overpainting and revealed Leonardo’s original composition.
+Metro M1 (Conciliazione) or tram 16.

 The Duomo

 Milan’s cathedral is one of the world’s largest Gothic churches.
-The exterior’s 135 marble spires took nearly 600 years to complete.
-The interior is dark and atmospheric; the rooftop terrace (lift or stairs) gives views across Milan to the Alps on clear days.
-Combined tickets cover the cathedral, archaeological area, treasury, and roof.
-Book online at duomomilano.it.
+The exterior’s 135 marble spires and approximately 3,400 statues took nearly 600 years to complete (1386–1965).
+The interior is dark and atmospheric — 52 pillars divide five vast naves.
+The rooftop terrace (lift approximately €16, or stairs approximately €11 as of 2026) gives views of the Gothic spires up close and a panorama across Milan to the Alps on clear days.
+The cathedral interior is free to enter.
+The archaeological area beneath the Duomo (approximately €8) reveals foundations of the 4th-century Baptistery of San Giovanni and early-Christian mosaics.
+Combined tickets at duomomilano.it cover cathedral, roof, museum, archaeological area, and the Church of San Gottardo.
+Open daily 8am–7pm (cathedral), 9am–7pm (terraces).

-Art
+Art museums

-Pinacoteca di Brera — The city’s premier art museum.
+Pinacoteca di Brera (Via Brera 28) — Milan’s premier art museum, housed in a 17th-century palazzo.
 Raphael’s Marriage of the Virgin, Mantegna’s Dead Christ, Caravaggio’s Supper at Emmaus, and one of the finest collections of northern Italian Renaissance painting.
+Entry approximately €15 as of 2026.
+Open Tuesday–Sunday 8:30am–7:15pm.
 Often less crowded than comparable museums in Florence or Rome.
+Metro M2 (Lanza).

 Design and fashion